Jo-Malo/github_search_api_app/README.md

 ## Areas for further development

-Error handling, sandtimer/hourglass symbol, ability to filter, testing
+Given more time I would definitely pay the following areas more attention: error handling, sandtimer/hourglass symbol for the time taken to pull results, to add the ability to filter results and a much greater focus on testing.

 ## Sources of help